Generic Name: labetalol hydrochloride

 Labetalol HCl has also been reported to produce a false-positive test for amphetamine when screening urine for the presence of drugs using the commercially available assay methods TOXI-LAB® A (thin-layer chromatographic assay) and EMIT-d.a.u.® (radioenzymatic assay).
 When patients being treated with labetalol have a positive urine test for amphetamine using these techniques, confirmation should be made by using more specific methods, such as a gas chromatographic-mass spectrometer technique.

-Teratogenic studies were performed with labetalol in rats and rabbits at oral doses up to approximately six and four times the maximum recommended human dose (MRHD), respectively.
+Pregnancy: Teratogenic Effects: Pregnancy Category C: Teratogenic studies were performed with labetalol in rats and rabbits at oral doses up to approximately six and four times the maximum recommended human dose (MRHD), respectively.
 No reproducible evidence of fetal malformations was observed.
 Increased fetal resorptions were seen in both species at doses approximating the MRHD.
 A teratology study performed with labetalol in rabbits at IV doses up to 1.7 times the MRHD revealed no evidence of drug-related harm to the fetus.
-There are no adequate and well controlled studies in pregnant women.
+There are no adequate and well-controlled studies in pregnant women.
 Labetalol should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Small amounts of labetalol (approximately 0.004% of the maternal dose) are excreted in human milk.
-Caution should be exercised when labetalol HCl tablets are administered to a nursing woman.
+Nursing Mothers: Small amounts of labetalol (approximately 0.004% of the maternal dose) are excreted in human milk.
+Caution should be exercised when labetalol hydrochloride tablets are administered to a nursing woman.

-As in the general population, some elderly patients (60 years of age or older) have experienced orthostatic hypotension, dizziness, or lightheadedness during treatment with labetalol.
+Elderly Patients: As in the general population, some elderly patients (60 years of age and older) have experienced orthostatic hypotension, dizziness, or lightheadedness during treatment with labetalol.
 Because elderly patients are generally more likely than younger patients to experience orthostatic symptoms, they should be cautioned about the possibility of such side effects during treatment with labetalol.

 (n = 227)